 There are two forms of business that a subsidiary may take: private limited liability company or joint stock company.

-A private limited liability company is specially used by the small and medium businesses and doesn’t require a minimum share capital.
-The maximum number of shareholder cannot exceed 100.
+is specially used by the small and medium businesses and doesn’t require a minimum share capital.
+The maximum number of shareholders cannot exceed 100.

 A joint stock company can be formed by at least seven founders with a share capital of at least 37,000 EUR and it is especially used by large corporations.